neondatabase/website/content/docs/guides/neon-authorize.md

 ### After Neon Authorize (RLS in the database):

-With Neon Authorize, you can let the database handle the authorization through **Row-Level Security** (RLS) policies.
-Here's an example of applying authorization for creating new todo items, where only authenticated users can insert data:
+With Neon Authorize, you only need to pass the JWT to the database - authorization checks happen automatically through RLS policies:

 <Tabs labels={["Drizzle", "SQL"]}>